viliakov2/as2020111701/Readme.md

 3. **Task3**:
   - Timing:
-    - Learning the approaches how to create thumbnails from videos: Lambda function, AWS Video Processing services (30 minutes)
+    - Learning the approaches on how to create thumbnails from videos: Lambda function, AWS Video Processing services (30 minutes)
     - Designing architecture including diagram creation (60 minutes);
     - Developing and testing IaC templates for related AWS infrastructure (160 minutes);
     - Documenting the solution (60 minutes).